 Create Drafts and Revisit Them Later

 However, there is much more to occasion-based marketing than just doing promotions around holidays.
-Think about all the events and occasions you can use to make your customers more receptive to your marketing campaigns; this can be anything from a public holiday to a game release.
+Think about all the events and occasions you can use to make your customers more receptive to your social media marketing campaigns; this can be anything from a public holiday to a game release.

 For example, in the run-up to the new season of Game of Thrones, SEMrush added a Dothraki language to the database of our main keyword research tool.
 The ability to search for Dothraki words caused massive engagement on social, and we had to rearrange our schedule quite a bit to fit in all the PR activities for this event.

 To promote this ad hoc campaign, we had to free up some space in our social media marketing calendar; this is why having a spare slot for each day of your content calendar where you can fit in ‘sudden’ promotions is definitely a good idea.
-You can manage this by always keeping one of the slots in your personal posting schedule empty.
+You can manage this by always keeping one of the slots in your posting schedule empty.

-And even if your schedule is fully packed, you can easily rearrange your posts using the drag-and-drop feature in the posting calendar:
+And even if your social schedule is fully packed, you can easily rearrange your posts using the drag-and-drop feature in the posting calendar: